A Simple Guide to Confronting with Courage

 photo-1505455184862-554165e5f6ba.jpeg

+Confrontation has a bad reputation.
 But consider this: Have you ever carried around resentment over something that someone has said or done in the past?
 Perhaps even a close friend or family member?
 Or, even worse, have you passively watched a once cherished relationship fizzle out because of an unspoken hurt or resentment?
 Maybe it was something subtle like a perceived lack of communication between you and your once single friend after they started dating.
 Maybe it was something more explicit like a heated argument that was never properly addressed that left you feeling hostile.
 Whatever the cause, consider for a moment why you chose to keep it bottled up inside rather than address it.

 Defining confrontation

 So you’ve gathered up the nerve to have an open conversation about the thing that’s been bugging you.
 GREAT!
 Now, before you sit down to talk, you must ask yourself: Why am I having this conversation?
-What is my goal?And be honest.
-If your intention is any of the following (or something similar), I recommend pumping the brakes:
+What is my goal?
+And be honest.
+If your intention is any of the following, I recommend pausing to reflect:

 · Proving that you are right and they are wrong